 Before she opened A+R with partner Andy Griffith in late 2005, Rose helmed the West Coast bureau of fashion-industry bible Women’s Wear Daily and was a contributor to W magazine for six years.
 She continues showcasing rising and undiscovered talent from around the world, and served as curator for the fashion category at the 2010 California Biennial at the Pasadena Museum of California Art.
-Her features have appeared in Harper’s Bazaar, Industrie, Cherrybombe, Elle, Glamour, Style.com and Paper, and she spearheaded the launch of “Image,” the style section for the Los Angeles Times, where her career in journalism began as a news reporter.
+Her features have appeared in Harper’s Bazaar, Industrie, Cherrybombe, Elle, Glamour, Style.com and Paper, and she spearheaded the launch of “Image,” the style section for the Los Angeles Times, where her career in journalism began more than a decade before as a news reporter.

 Rose and Andy live happily with their daughter Nina somewhere on a hill in the East Los Angeles enclave of Glassell Park.